UK Ancestry Visa

 How to Apply for a UK Ancestry Visa

-UK Ancestry Visa Document List
+UK Ancestry Visa Document Checklist

 To apply for a UK Ancestry Visa, applicants must provide various documents to prove their eligibility.
 The exact list of documents required will vary depending on your own individual circumstances, but generally, the following documents will need to be submitted: